Always use the wait list on CourtReserve if you can’t get into something! This is how we know to add more courts to the event.

 - Three hours max per day.

 These restrictions only apply to private court bookings, not group plays, and are subject to change.
-The club also will cap the memberships count initially at 300 to help ensure that members can reasonably book the courts and group play time that they want.

 If you can’t get the doubles game that you want, booking a court as a twosome for drilling, skinny singles, or full court singles is highly recommended.
 This will enable you to drill your weaknesses, and get good competition with the drilling partner of your choice.